 2. Writing in the mornings before beginning work: this is a way to claim writing as a priority.
 Am I perfect?
 No. In fact, today I didn’t write until evening.
 But the morning writing has definitely improved my productivity and commitment overall to the “writing habit.”
 Do you have a specific time of day to write?

-4. I’ve been working with a writing coach for a year now.
+4. I’ve been working with a writing coach for a year now (make that more than seven years!).
 I even taught her my meet-your-muse exercise, so she can do for me what I do for my clients.
 I love having a champion who believes in me.
 I share some of my rawest writing with her and love that I can do that.
 Stuff I’m unsure about.

 5. Experimenting.
 I’m not 100% sure which project to pursue so I’ve given myself permission to experiment with several and see where it takes me.
 Sometimes the path is linear, but it’s okay when you’re meandering and exploring.
 Writing, after all, is a creative act.
 Do you need to give yourself some freedom, space and flexibility around your writing so you can get more clarity?

-Of course, I’d be remiss if I didn’t mention that my Stevie award-winning Bring Your Book to Life® Program beings tomorrow night.
-If you’re looking for accountability, guidance, support and community to finally get that first draft started and completed, do check it out!
-I have space for two more people max.
+Of course, I’d be remiss if I didn’t mention that my Stevie award-winning Bring Your Book to Life® Program which begins in 2022.
+I’ll be offering a steep discount during the Thanksgiving Holiday Sale.
+If you’re looking for guidance, accountability, support and community to finally get that first draft started and completed, do check it out!

 So, what works for you to in committing to your writing habit?
 Is there something new you want to try?
 I’d love to hear from you–please comment below.